Kernel Methods for Causal Functions: Dose, Heterogeneous, and Incremental Response Curves: Uniform consistency

-Let us interpret this result, known as Picard's criterion.
-Recall that $(\eta_j)$ is a weakly decreasing sequence.
-The RKHS $\mathcal{H}$ is the subset of functions in $L^2_{\nu}(\mathcal{W})$ which are continuous and for which higher order terms in the series $\{(\varphi_j)_{\nu}\}$ have a smaller contribution.
-The RKHS inner product is a penalized inner product; the penalty is on higher order coefficients, and the magnitude of the penalty corresponds to how small the eigenvalue is.
+To interpret this result, recall that $(\eta_j)$ is a weakly decreasing sequence.
+The RKHS $\mathcal{H}$ is the subset of functions in $\mathbb{L}^2_{\nu}(\mathcal{W})$ which are continuous and for which higher order terms in the series $\{(\varphi_j)_{\nu}\}$ have a smaller contribution.
+The RKHS inner product penalizes higher order coefficients, and the magnitude of the penalty corresponds to how small the eigenvalue is.

-\textbf{Source condition.} We have seen how to conduct kernel ridge regression with the RKHS $\mathcal{H}$.
-To analyze the bias from ridge regularization, we place a smoothness assumption called the \textit{source} condition on the regression function $\gamma_0(w)=\mathbb{E}(Y|W=w)$ \citep{smale2007learning,caponnetto2007optimal,carrasco2007linear}.
+We have seen how to conduct kernel ridge regression with the RKHS $\mathcal{H}$.
+To analyze the bias from ridge regularization, we place a smoothness assumption called the source condition on the regression function $\gamma_0(w)=E(Y \mid W=w)$ \cite{smale2007learning,caponnetto2007optimal,carrasco2007linear}.
 Formally, we place assumptions of the form

 While $c=1$ recovers correct specification $\gamma_0\in \mathcal{H}$, $c\in(1,2]$ is a stronger condition: $\gamma_0$ is a particularly smooth element of $\mathcal{H}$, well approximated by the leading terms in the series $\{(\varphi_j)_{\nu}\}$.
 Smoothness delivers uniform consistency.
-A larger value of $c$ corresponds to a smoother target $\gamma_0$ and a faster convergence rate for $\hat{\gamma}$.\footnote{Rates do not further improve for $c>2$, which is known as the \textit{saturation effect} for ridge regularization.}
+A larger value of $c$ corresponds to a smoother target $\gamma_0$ and a faster convergence rate for $\hat{\gamma}$.
+Rates do not further improve for $c>2$, which is known as the saturation effect for ridge regularization.

-\textbf{Effective dimension.} To analyze the variance of kernel ridge regression, we place a spectral decay assumption called the \textit{effective dimension} of the basis $(\varphi_j)$ for the RKHS $\mathcal{H}$.
-To obtain faster convergence rates, we place a direct assumption on the rate at which the eigenvalues $(\eta_j)$, and hence the importance of the eigenfunctions $(\varphi_j)$, decay: we assume
+To analyze the variance of kernel ridge regression, we place a spectral decay assumption called the effective dimension of the basis $(\varphi_j)$ for the RKHS $\mathcal{H}$.
+To obtain faster convergence rates, we place a direct assumption on the rate at which the eigenvalues $(\eta_j)$, and hence the importance of the eigenfunctions $(\varphi_j)$, decay: we assume there exists some constant $C$ such that for all $j$

-A bounded kernel, which we have already assumed, implies $b=1$ \citep[Lemma 10]{fischer2017sobolev}.
-The limit $b\rightarrow \infty$ may be interpreted as a finite dimensional RKHS \citep{caponnetto2007optimal}.
+A bounded kernel, which we have already assumed, implies $b=1$ \cite[Lemma 10]{fischer2017sobolev}.
+The limit $b\rightarrow \infty$ may be interpreted as a finite dimensional RKHS \cite{caponnetto2007optimal}.
 For intermediate values of $b$, the polynomial rate of spectral decay quantifies the effective dimension of the RKHS $\mathcal{H}$ in light of the measure $\nu$.
 Intuitively, a higher value of $b$ corresponds to a lower effective dimension and a faster convergence rate for $\hat{\gamma}$.